gpt-engineer-org/gpt-engineer/docs/open_models.md

 We are still testing this part, but the larger the model you can run the better.
 Sure the responses might be slower in terms of (token/s), but code quality will be higher.

 For testing that the open LLM `gpte` setup works we recommend starting with a smaller model.
-You can download weights of [CodeLlama-7B-GGUF by the `TheBloke`](https://huggingface.co/TheBloke/CodeLlama-7B-GGUF).
+You can download weights of [CodeLlama-13B-GGUF by the `TheBloke`](https://huggingface.co/TheBloke/CodeLlama-13B-GGUF) choose the largest model version you can run (for example `Q6_K`), since quantisation will degrade LLM performance.

 Feel free to try out larger models on your hardware and see what happens.

 Running the Example
 ==================

-To see that your setup works check [test open LLM](examples/test_open_llm/README.md).
-In case below isn't clear enough do the same 😉
+To see that your setup works check [test open LLM setup](examples/test_open_llm/README.md).

-If above tests work proceed.
+If above tests work proceed 😉

 For checking that `gpte` works with the `CodeLLama` we recommend for you to create a project with `prompt` file content: